4321ba/godot-gaussian-splatting/README.md

 ## Installation

+1. Create an `addons` folder in your Godot project if it does not already exist.
-1. Copy the `addons/gdgs` folder into your Godot project.
+2. Copy the `gdgs` folder from this repository into your project as `addons/gdgs`.
-2. Open the project in Godot.
+3. Open the project in Godot.
-3. Go to `Project > Project Settings > Plugins`.
+4. Go to `Project > Project Settings > Plugins`.
-4. Enable the `gdgs` plugin.
+5. Enable the `gdgs` plugin.

+After installation, the plugin root should be available at `res://addons/gdgs`.

 ## Quick Start

-1. Add a supported `.ply` file to the project.
+1. Add a supported `.ply` file to your project.
+The repository includes `demo.ply` as a sample asset.
 2. Wait for Godot to import it into a resource.
 3. Add a `GaussianSplatNode` to your scene.
 4. Assign the imported resource to the `gaussian` property of `GaussianSplatNode`.